krupalitankcct/cms_package/readme.md

 To make your life easy, the package also includes a ready to use `migration` which you can publish by running:
     php artisan vendor:publish --provider="Cms\Cmspackage\CmsServiceProvider" --tag="migrations"

-This will place a `Cmsdatabase` table's migration file into `database/migrations` directory.
-Now all you have to do is run `php artisan migrate` to migrate your database.

 Then run bellow command to publish config and resource files

-php artisan vendor:publish --provider="Cms\Cmspackage\CmsServiceProvider" --tag="views"
+If you want to change these options, you'll have to publish the `views` file. php artisan vendor:publish --provider="Cms\Cmspackage\CmsServiceProvider" --tag="views"

 php artisan vendor:publish --provider="Cms\Cmspackage\CmsServiceProvider" --tag="lang"